RevenueHunt/docs/docs/how-to-guides/track-quiz-revenue.md

 === "Shopify"

-    The [**Shopify Revenue Report**](#activate-shopify-revenue-report) feature within the Shop Quiz app allows you to track orders tagged by your quiz, offering a clear view of its impact on sales.
+    The [**Shopify Revenue Report**](#activate-shopify-revenue-report) feature within the RevenueHunt app allows you to track orders tagged by your quiz, offering a clear view of its impact on sales.

     This how-to article guides you through the process of setting up your Shopify Revenue Report and accessing vital orders data from the quiz.